Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 | 5th | Dream, Seeming |

 ### Never Punished
 At 22nd level, *it doesn't seem like you'll learn your lesson any time soon.
-Avoiding death through what appears to be pure luck.* While you are contious, you have the following benefits.
+Avoiding death through what appears to be pure luck.* While you are conscious, you have the following benefits.

 - You have resistance damage inflicted due to your own movement or actions such as entering a Wall of Fire, moving through Spike Growth, drinking poison or casting Fireball at your own feet. (this will not reduce damage from standing in effects that deal damage for starting or ending your turn in them)

-- You have resistance to damage that doesn't originate from a creature, such as falling damage, mechanical traps, or being submerged in acid.
+- You have resistance to damage that doesn't originate from a creature, such as falling damage, mechanical traps, or swimming in a pool of acid.

 - When you fail a saving throw by 5 or more, you instead fail the save by exactly 4.